mxve/alterware-launcher/README.md

 - ```iw4-sp```, ```iw4x```, ```iw5-mod```, ```iw6-mod```, ```s1-mod```
   - Skip automatic detection and launch the specified game
+    - This should always be the first argument if used
 - ```--update```, ```-u```
   - Only update the game, don't launch it
 - ```--skip-launcher-update```